zeppe-lin/pkgutils/README.md

   * split pkgadd(8) manual page into pkgadd(8) and pkgadd.conf(5)
   * zstd packages support
   * vim syntax highlight for `pkgadd.conf` file
-  * optional support for extracting ACLs & xattrs by pkgadd(8)
+  * optional support for preserving ACLs & xattrs by pkgadd(8)

 See git log for complete/further differences.